mpnally/Terrifically-Simple-JSON/README.md

 1. VS-JSON objects must be meaningful objects of the data model of the API.
 VS-JSON does not allow objects that are purely syntactic, or technical
-2. The name of a name/value pair must correspond to a property or relationship in the data model of the API
+2. The name of a name/value pair must correspond to a property or relationship of the object in the data model of the API
 3. The value of a name/value pair must be the value of the property.